 Disclosure :: This post is sponsored by Woman’s Foundation.

+Did your teen seem to be more productive and responsive during the infamous Instagram and Facebook outage?
 With today’s growing usage of technology and social media, many parents worry about the effects it may have on their children.
 How young is too young to play with a phone?
+What age is it appropriate to give my child a phone?
 How much screen time is too much?
-Will it have an effect on my child’s development?
-Experts are suggesting to pay more attention to our teenagers’ use of technology because text messages and social media have become an essential part of their adolescence.
+Who is my child talking to?
+Will it have an effect on my child’s development and decision-making?
+How will you prevent strangers from contacting your child?
+Experts suggest paying more attention to our teenagers’ use of technology because text messages and social media have become an essential and pivotal part of their adolescence.
 According to a survey conducted by the Royal Society for Public Health, 14-24 year olds reported that “Snapchat, Facebook, Twitter and Instagram all led to increased feelings of depression, anxiety, poor body image and loneliness.”
 This is certainly frightening as more children are being exposed to a digital screen.

 Why do we think ALL teens should attend this program?